JPEG: Patent controversy

-In 2002, Forgent Networks asserted that it owned and would enforce patent rights on the JPEG technology, arising from a patent that had been filed on October 27, 1986, and granted on October 6, 1987: by Compression Labs' Wen-Hsiung Chen and Daniel J. Klenke.
+In 2002, Forgent Networks asserted that it owned and would enforce patent rights on the JPEG technology, arising from a patent that had been filed on 27 October 1986, and granted on 6 October 1987: by Compression Labs' Wen-Hsiung Chen and Daniel J. Klenke.
 While Forgent did not own Compression Labs at the time, Chen later sold Compression Labs to Forgent, before Chen went on to work for Cisco.
 This led to Forgent acquiring ownership over the patent.
 Forgent's 2002 announcement created a furor reminiscent of Unisys' attempts to assert its rights over the GIF image compression standard.

 The JPEG committee investigated the patent claims in 2002 and were of the opinion that they were invalidated by prior art, a view shared by various experts.

 Between 2002 and 2004, Forgent was able to obtain about US$105 million by licensing their patent to some 30 companies.
 In April 2004, Forgent sued 31 other companies to enforce further license payments.
 In July of the same year, a consortium of 21 large computer companies filed a countersuit, with the goal of invalidating the patent.
 In addition, Microsoft launched a separate lawsuit against Forgent in April 2005.
 In February 2006, the United States Patent and Trademark Office agreed to re-examine Forgent's JPEG patent at the request of the Public Patent Foundation.
-On May 26, 2006, the USPTO found the patent invalid based on prior art.
+On 26 May 2006, the USPTO found the patent invalid based on prior art.
 The USPTO also found that Forgent knew about the prior art, yet it intentionally avoided telling the Patent Office.
-This makes any appeal to reinstate the patent highly unlikely to succeed.
+This made any appeal to reinstate the patent highly unlikely to succeed.

 Forgent also possesses a similar patent granted by the European Patent Office in 1994, though it is unclear how enforceable it is.

-As of October 27, 2006, the U.S. patent's 20-year term appears to have expired, and in November 2006, Forgent agreed to abandon enforcement of patent claims against use of the JPEG standard.
+As of 27 October 2006, the U.S. patent's 20-year term appears to have expired, and in November 2006, Forgent agreed to abandon enforcement of patent claims against use of the JPEG standard.

 The JPEG committee has as one of its explicit goals that their standards (in particular their baseline methods) be implementable without payment of license fees, and they have secured appropriate license rights for their JPEG 2000 standard from over 20 large organizations.